Greatland Corporation: History

 The firm was founded in 1974 by Robert Napieralski as Great Lakes Business Forms.
 The company was renamed Greatland Corporation in 1994.

 It has 175 full and part-time employees divided between its sales and marketing offices at its Grand Rapids headquarters, and a printing, development and distribution operation in Green Bay.
 On September 26, 2006, Greatland became a 100% Employee-Owned (ESOP) company.
 Bob Nault is Greatland's CEO.

-The company's 2009 revenue was $38 million.

 In October 2019, it was reported that Greatland has acquired JAT Software Inc., a provider of year-end reporting software, web applications and print services for companies, in an undisclosed deal.